hpc-cofc/example-runs/geology/agisoft/README.md

 As Agisoft is an image processing application that can use GPUs, the best way to run it is interactively on GPU-containing nodes.
 To do that, one can take these steps
 - open a remote desktop client to access the CofC HPC
-- open a terminal and request a GPU-containing node for interactive use through the SLURM batch scheduler
+- open a terminal and load the Agisoft Photoscan software and its dependencies
+- request a GPU-containing node for interactive use through the SLURM batch scheduler
 - once the GPU-containing node is reserved, open PhotoScan and perform the simulation/processing